Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 {% endhighlight %}

 As you can see both tasks were started at the same time.
-This is because gulp, will (unless you tell it otherwise) run all of your tasks at the same time.
+This is because gulp will (unless you tell it otherwise) run all of your tasks at the same time.
-This may not be your desired behaviour, for example if you make an lint error you will see that the scripts task will still start and finish with your possibly buggy code.
+This may not be your desired behaviour, for example if you make a lint error you will see that the scripts task will still start and finish with your possibly buggy code.

 To resolve this you add dependencies.
 This is an optional parameter to every gulp task that tells gulp which tasks should be ran before running the task your defining.
 So to solve this and have scripts run after lint we must add lint as as dependency to scripts.